JohnCom/PatternFlow/recognition/s4079475/README.md

 project.py

 To use the improved UNET model the project.py file must be stored locally and imported within the file wishing to use the model.
-Following import, the model can be referenced by using the UNET() funciton.
+Following import, the model can be referenced by using the UNET() function.

 _Example_